devkamil/trip-app/README.md

-# todo-app
+# trip-app

-ToDo App is responsive application to reminding our things To Do.
+Trip App is responsive application to searching our trips.

 Used technologies: